Support Us Button Widget

 Photo provided by @fireflyspirits

-Summer is one of the best times to enjoy outside entertainment, and lucky for us we have several options for open-air venues.
-Whether it’s a large festival with national acts or a more intimate affair with local vibes, you can enjoy these venues for live music in the Lowcountry.
+One of the best things about warmer weather is that it brings some of the best opportunities to enjoy outdoor concerts.
+Luckily for us, we have several great options for open-air venues.
+Whether it’s a large festival featuring national acts or a more intimate event with local vibes, you can experience live music at these venues throughout the Lowcountry.

 CHS_Windjammer